eoinkelly/ember-runloop-handbook/README.md

 how the browser propagates events and how the "capturing" and "bubbling" phases work.

-Ember registers listeners for those 28 events in the same way you would if you were doing it yourself with jQuery.
+Ember registers listeners for those 28 events similarly to how we might do it ourselves with jQuery.
 More specifically:

 * Ember attaches *all* its listeneners to a single element in the DOM.
 * This element is `<body>` unless your application specifies a `rootElement`
-* Ember attaches listeners to the normal "bubbling" phase.
+* Ember attaches its listeners to the "bubbling" phase.

+## Problems

+What are the problems that the Runloop solves?

-### Problem: Clashing events
+### Problem #1 - Clashing events

 It is possible and likely that any event listeners you add manually will run _before_ Ember runs.
 Examples:

-* You add a listener to a node deeper in the DOM tree
+* You add a listener to a node deeper in the DOM tree than `<body>`
 * You add a listener to the capturing phase.

 This is a bad thing because Ember assumes that it has complete control over